A visa check allows your employer to make sure that you have the proper visa conditions to work:

 - Employing people do not comply with the work restrictions on their visa

-There is no charge for you (as the employee) to validate your employment visa through our service.
+With the exception of our single check service, there is no charge for you (as the employee) to validate your Employment Visa through our service.

 After this first check